USRSE/usrse.github.io/docs/tests_ci.md

 A [script](scripts/count_jobs.py) is provided that will clone the repository to a temporary directory, find all commits with a changed job file, and then checkout and read each commit to get the jobs present for that time.
-We then use the title and url for the job as a unique identifier to determine if the job has been seen.
-A job with the same name and url, and thus the same unique identifier, is considered the same job.
+We then use the title and URL for the job as a unique identifier to determine if the job has been seen.
+A job with the same name and URL, and thus the same unique identifier, is considered the same job.
 You can run this script as is if you just want to derive counts: